BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 .. attention:: To generate and receive Offline funds either to Offline address either to Public offline address make sure that you're connected to the integrated node.
 .. attention:: You will pay a fee for this transactions.
 1 000 100 GROTH for sending an offline transaction and an additional 1 000 000 GROTH for each Shielded UTXO if sending amount included it
-.. attention:: The sender of funds to a receiver's Public Offline Address might be able to know that those funds are later being used by the receiver.
+.. important:: The sender of funds to a receiver's Public Offline Address might be able to know that those funds are later being used by the receiver.
 Beam wallet and Beam explorer do not expose such functionality but it's possible to derive this information by analyzing the Blockchain.

 In the 'Max privacy' mode: